fuzhen011/nwmng/README.md

 | colortemp | \[pecentage\] \[addr...\] | colortemp 30 0x1203 0x100c | Set the light color temperature status, if no argument is given, set to all light nodes |

 <center>Table x: Lighting Control Commands</center>

+1. When freemode is on, the device will start scanning for unprovisioned device beacon and record the device information to the backlog in the nodes configuration file if found.

 ## MNG